Forensic Lab Services

 Mark McLellan, BSc., Scientific Aid

 Mark McLellan joined CDFW as a Scientific Aid in 2019.
 He is in the MSc. in Forensic Science program at the University of California, Davis (UC Davis) conducting thesis research in forensic entomology and is projected to graduate in 2020.
 Mark also works as a Lab Technician II at the Forensic Science DNA Laboratory at UC Davis.
 He received a BSc. in Biochemistry and Molecular Biology with a minor in Forensic Entomology from UC Davis, and an A.S. in Fire Science from the Community College of the Air Force.
 Mark is a member of the United States Air Force Reserves and serves as a Crew Chief/Emergency Medical Responder with the Travis AFB Fire Department.
-He is affiliated with the San Luis Obispo Fire Death Investigation Strike Team (SLOFIST) as assistant proctor for the Forensic Fire Death Investigation Course (FFDIC) and is a member of the California Academy of Criminalists (CAC).
+He is affiliated with the San Luis Obispo Fire Death Investigation Strike Team (SLOFIST) as assistant proctor for the Forensic Fire Death Investigation Course (FFDIC) and is a member of the California Association of Criminalists (CAC).
 Mark has presented at the 74th Annual Meeting of the North Central Branch of the Entomological Society of America and at the 2019 North American Forensic Entomology Association.